freenas/freenas-docs/userguide/storage.rst

    and the data restored from backup.

-.. note:: If the pool is encrypted with GELI, refer to :ref:`Replacing an Encrypted Drive` before proceeding.
+.. note:: If the pool is encrypted with GELI, refer to :ref:`Replacing an Encrypted Disk` before proceeding.

 Before physically removing the failed device, go to